akme/gh-stars-watcher/README.md

 # GitHub Stars Monitor

-A command-line tool that tracks changes in a user's starred repositories, showing only newly starred repositories between runs.
+A high-performance command-line tool that tracks changes in GitHub users' starred repositories, showing only newly starred repositories between runs.
+Designed for automation, monitoring workflows, and integration with other development tools.

 ## Features

 - **Incremental Monitoring**: Only shows newly starred repositories since the last run
+- **Multi-User Support**: Monitor multiple GitHub users simultaneously with parallel processing
 - **First Run Baseline**: Establishes a baseline on the first run without showing output
 - **Multiple Output Formats**: Support for text (human-readable) and JSON formats
+- **Optional Authentication**: Works without tokens (60 req/hour) or with tokens (5000 req/hour) - only prompts when `--auth` flag is used
-- **Secure Authentication**: Uses OS keychain for token storage with interactive fallback
+- **Secure Token Storage**: Uses OS keychain for token storage with interactive fallback
 - **Rate Limit Handling**: Intelligent rate limit detection and user-friendly error messages
 - **Clean Architecture**: Well-structured codebase with interfaces and dependency injection
 - **Comprehensive Error Handling**: User-friendly error messages with actionable guidance